You get attention. It feels good.

 And for many organizations, an unrecognized liability for your budget, reputation, and our environment.

-The people running your systems are incentivized to defend them.
-Not out of bad faith, out of structure.
+The people running your systems are incentivized to defend the dysfunction, not out of bad faith, but out of structure.
+The metrics they defend measure wants rather than needs.

-Can you answer with confidence?
+Can you answer "what is our marketing ROI?" with confidence?

-Funnels aren't the problem.
-The problem is broken, misaligned, or missing systems that fail to answer the questions heroes ask before they commit.
+The default response is to fix the funnel.
+But funnels are not the problem.
+The problem is broken, misaligned, or missing systems that fail to answer the questions people ask before they commit.
+The longer those systems go undiagnosed, the more the risk compounds.

 Which type of dysfunction is compounding in your organization?